Yandex Cloud

 Previous

-You are unable to delete your Managed Service for PostgreSQL cluster in the Dead status if deletion protection was enabled for it
+You are unable to delete your Managed Service for PostgreSQL cluster in the `DEAD` status if it has deletion protection enabled

 Next